Your Rights if Denied the Purchase of a Firearm

 - Elect to direct your challenge to the accuracy of a record, in writing, to: FBI, NICS Operations Center, Criminal Justice Information Services Division, 1000 Custer Hollow Road, Module C-3, Clarksburg, West Virginia 26306-0147.
 Electronically submitted appeal requests must be made through the NICS Appeal Website at http://www.fbi.gov/nics-appeals.
 This process of appeal is authorized by 28 CFR 25.10.

 To request a copy of your criminal record from a state other than Virginia, you must communicate directly with that state authority for receipt, update, or correction purposes.

-If you are denied the right to purchase a firearm because you have been convicted of a felony as described in § 18.2-308.2 of the Code of Virginia, you may still be eligible to purchase a firearm if your rights have been restored under both state and federal law, see Restoration of Firearm Rights.
+If you are denied the right to purchase a firearm because you have been convicted of a felony as described in VA Code § 18.2-308.2, you may still be eligible to purchase a firearm if your rights have been restored under both state and federal law, see Restoration of Firearm Rights.